brand-zz/markdown-summarizer/README.md

 - Update the front matter with the new `description` and `keywords`.

 If the file already has front matter, the script will overwrite the `description` and `keywords` fields, preserving any other existing data.
 If the file has no front matter, it will be created.

+### Options

+- `--model MODEL_NAME` — Override the default `gemini-2.5-flash-lite` model.
+You can pass either a bare model name (for example, `gemini-1.5-pro`) or a full resource name (`models/gemini-1.5-pro`).
+- `--ignore-existing` — Skip files that already include a `description` in their front matter.

+The script loads environment variables from a local `.env` file if present, allowing you to store `GEMINI_API_KEY` there instead of exporting it.